Almost every white-collar worker has worried about how to ask about their interview status through email before.

 Photo by Black ice under pexels license

-Different people and companies handle different stages of the interview process.
+Often, different people handle different stages of the interview process.

 Some companies handle the whole process themselves, while others hire external companies for certain stages of the interview process.

-Below are 9 different examples you can use when writing to your future employer or former interviewer to ask about your interview.
+Below are 9 different examples you can use when writing to your interviewer or potential future employer to ask about your interview.

 The templates have been categorized under different scenarios.